scottkryski/Local-LLM-Guide/2-ollama-with-python.md

 Additionally you can ask it to respond in JSON to help the model understand the request.

-Setting the `temperature` to 0 also aids in getting a more determinsitic output.
+Setting the `temperature` to 0 also aids in getting a more deterministic output.

 #### Example from Ollama's blog: